xapian/xapian/xapian-core/docs/replication_protocol.rst

  - FAIL: this indicates that a consistent set of changes couldn't be sent.
 It may occur because the database is being changed too quickly at the senders end, or for other reasons.
+It ends the response to the original request, and may occur when any other messages are expected.

  - DB_HEADER: this indicates that an entire database copy is about to be sent.
    It contains a single (packed) unsigned integer, representing the revision